Funding

 If available, students who are close to completing their program, are able to be a principal instructor for one of our introductory undergraduate courses, depending on Department need and the merit of the student.

-Students, including international students, are able to hold employment outside of the University independent from their studies.
+Students are allowed employment outside of the University independent from their studies.
+International students must remain in compliance with their study permits.